How to motivate students to enjoy learning - Part 1

 “People enjoy mental work if it is successful.” - Daniel T. Willingham

 The trick is to get the balance just right: if a task is too difficult, students won’t like it.
 If it’s too simple, they’ll quickly get bored.
-So how is it that we all get through the day?
+So a task at the right level ensures motivation and engagement.
+But how is it that we all get through the day?
 Don’t we think during the day?
 Well, most problems have already been solved some time ago.
 We all rely on our memory and automation.

 We don’t think when we have to bake a cake.
 Do we?
 We just go ahead and make it.
 Only the first time you make it, it will be more difficult.
 At first, everything is very demanding.
 After a few times, it becomes easier and automatic.
 That’s because the information is already saved in our memory.